 What are my filling choices?

-Find out what filling choices are available and what ingredients are used.
-Whether you're looking for a fruity filling like strawberry or orange; or a heavier mocha or chocolate, the type of ingredients used will make all the difference in taste.
-Some common filling ingredients: fresh fruits or purees, Italian buttercream, and farm-fresh buttercream.
+Why You Want to Know: Whether you're looking for a fruity filling, like strawberry or orange, or a heavier mocha or chocolate, the type of ingredients used will make all the difference in taste.
+Some common filling ingredients: fresh fruits or purees, mousses and buttercream.

-How far in advance are wedding cakes prepared?
+How far in advance will my wedding cake be prepared?

-Some bakeries house a baker and a designer; at other places, one person creates the entire cake from batter to sugar flowers.
-Find out how many people work with the baker and who exactly will be making yours.
-Whether it's a single person or a team of people, however, the number involved should have no bearing on the quality of your cake.
+Why You Want to Know: Some bakeries house a baker and a designer; at others, one person creates the entire cake from batter to sugar flowers.
+Find out how many people work with the baker and who exactly will be making your cake.
+The number of people involved should have no bearing on the quality of your cake, but you’ll want to talk design with the right person.

 How are your wedding cakes priced?

-It's common for wedding cakes to be priced by the slice.
-And the price will increase depending on the complexity of flavors and fillings you're after.
+Why You Want to Know: It's common for wedding cakes to be priced by the slice.
+And the price will increase depending on the complexity of flavors and fillings you're after (and how detailed the design is).
 This goes for custom-designed cakes as well.
-The more intricate the details, the higher the cost.

 Does the wedding cake price include the top tier?

-Depending on the baker, the top tier may or may not be included in the overall price.
-Find out the cake baker's policy, and whether having a top tier will add dollars to your bill.
+Why You Want to Know: Depending on the baker, the top tier may or may not be included in the overall price.
+Find out the cake baker's policy, and whether having a top tier will increase the price.
+Our favorite bakers include the top tier—the one many couples save for their first anniversary—for free.

 What is the delivery process?